cjuliani/3D-object-detection-via-Graph-Convolutional-Networks/README.md

 |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | The suggested detection framework with a pyramid graph (backbone) network pooling and up-sampling graphs.
 The generated seeds consist of n points with C features plus 3 coordinates.
 Multilayer perceptrons (MLP) estimate object centers (votes) and semantic classes separately.
 The proposal module is a sub-network calculating m foreground bounding boxes (m≤n).
 Next, the proposals are clustered into k groups given the object centers.
 Finally, we obtain k 3D bounding boxes after applying a non-maximum-suppression (NMS) to each clustered proposal iteratively. |

-Assuming n_pos the number of foreground points in a batch, and K the batch size, the 3D boxes can be estimated
+Assuming $n_pos$ the number of foreground points in a batch, and K the batch size, the 3D boxes can be estimated
 using:

 * **(1) the regression loss**: assuming $n_pos$ the number of foreground points in a batch, and K the batch size